Accounts Receivable Collections

 - Pay the oldest invoice first instead of what’s listed on the remittance advice.
 Do this often enough and you’ll never be able to unwind it.
 Even the IRS has to pay what the taxpayer says they are paying.

 Avoid as many of these errors as you can and you’ll find most of your collection problems will disappear.
-Click here for a PDF version of Common Collection Errors.
+Click here for a PDF version of Common Invoicing Errors.